cu2mr/reveal-activity-animation/README.md

 ![alt text](http://7xnpdq.com1.z0.glb.clouddn.com/reveal4.gif)

 # Note
-depends on Ozodrukh's animation util for CircularReveal animation for 2.3+ version
+depends on (https://github.com/ozodrukh/CircularReveal "Ozodrukh's") animation util for CircularReveal animation for 2.3+ version
 # Using

 After you have to create special root layout to show in behind current Circular Reveal animated view.
 The root layout have to be RevealFrameLayout